mit-pdos/perennial/README.md

 This repo has committed versions of the output of Goose, to avoid making Go and Goose a dependency for compilation.
 You can update these using the `./etc/update-goose.py` script, which records exactly how to generate the output for the various Goose projects we have.
-Note that on Go 1.16 running this script requires you to set the environment variable `GO111MODULE=auto`, since `goose` is not (yet) module-aware when it translates packages.
 Use `./etc/update-goose.py --help` to get all the options.
 The script only translates the projects you pass a path to.

 ## Source organization